Sunday, July 26, 2015

 Tuesday, January 21, 2014

-This song featured in a recent Korean drama series (Sachoongi Medeullli or "adolescence/puberty medley" - weirdly named I think), which also has some more Korean music, such as "Stargirl" (which starts the show, and fits well as the slower background theme music).
+This song featured in a recent Korean drama series (Sachoongi Medeullli or "adolescence/puberty medley" in the English translation - doesn't translate well I think), which also has some more Korean music, such as "Stargirl" (which starts the show, and fits well as the slower background theme music).
 The dedication that has gone into making such a KBS series is quite impressive - amazing details and visuals- regardless of how one relates to the story...although I believe the characters, events and culture may ring a bell with a South Asian audience.
 With some patience, the full complexity of the story becomes clear - particularly the details of each character and their development - and it does serve as a window into understanding some aspects of contemporary culture there:

 A review (spoilers) with links to all four episodes here.